-Debt Service Funds - Debt service funds are used to account for the accumulation of resources for, and the payment of, general long-term debt principal, interest, and related costs.
+Debt Service Funds - Debt service funds are used to account for the accumulation of resources for, and the payment of, general long term debt principal, interest, and related costs.

-Capital Project Funds - Capital project funds are used to account for financial resources used for the acquisition or construction of capital assets (other than those financed by proprietary funds).
+Capital Project Funds - Capital project funds are used to account for financial resources used for the acquisition or construction of major capital facilities (other than those financed by proprietary funds).